CiaraC03/DigitalRain/index.md

 <img src="https://raw.githubusercontent.com/CiaraC03/DigitalRain/main/docs/assets/images/new_image.png" width="400" height="300">

 ## Updating the DigitalRain to handle colour
 It is clear that the rain is very basic and there is a lot more I can add to make it look better and to clean up my code.
 The first thing I want to change is the colours of the charcters falling.
 I decided it would be an interesting idea if the colour could change everytime the characters are updated on the screen.
 In order to add colour into my rain I decided to use the **#include windows.h**.
 I referenced this page, https://www.geeksforgeeks.org/how-to-change-console-color-in-cpp/.
-I decided to use the distribution object again to generate random colours like how I generated my characters, **std::uniform_int_distribution<int> choose_colour;**.
+I decided to use the distribution object again to generate random colours like how I generated my characters, **std::uniform_int_distribution<int> choose_colour**.
 I used the following function, **HANDLE hConsole = GetStdHandle(STD_OUTPUT_HANDLE);**.
 This function is used to control the handle of the consoles output.
 By getting the handle I can set the handle to the colour I need.
 I created a getter and a setter for my random colours to do this.
 This is the outcome,

 <img src="https://raw.githubusercontent.com/CiaraC03/DigitalRain/main/docs/assets/images/code_recording5.gif" width="400" height="300">